 Eye Movement Desensitization and Reprocessing (EMDR)

-Eye Movement Desensitization and Reprocessing (EMDR) is a successful, relatively new therapy approach for treating trauma.
-It has been accepted by the American Psychiatric Association, the American Psychological Association, and the Veteran’s Administration as a viable form of treatment.
+EMDR therapy (Eye Movement Desensitization and Reprocessing) is a promising, relatively new therapy approach for treating trauma.
+EMDR therapy has been accepted by the American Psychiatric Association, the American Psychological Association, and the Veteran’s Administration as a viable form of treatment.

-This treatment gathers, processes, and resolves past trauma that has had a disruptive impact on a person’s life.
-The treatment works by focusing on paralyzing triggers, thoughts, and feelings causing problems, while tapping into trauma.
+EMDR for PTSD works through helping the patient gather, process, and resolve past trauma that has had a disruptive impact on their life.
+EMDR therapy focuses on paralyzing triggers, thoughts, and feelings causing problems, while tapping into trauma.

-Overwhelming and all consuming issues like nightmares, insomnia, major depressive disorder, anxiety, flashbacks, traumatic memories, and paralyzing fear can be decreased significantly or erased through EMDR.
+Overwhelming and all consuming issues like nightmares, insomnia, major depressive disorder, anxiety, flashbacks, traumatic memories, and paralyzing fear can be decreased significantly or erased through EMDR for PTSD.

 The EMDR Approach